Petrov-connect/FUNDAMENTALS/README.md

-# Exercise from Java Programming Book
+# Exercise from Basics of Java programming book by Svetlin Nakov